DanielHolmelund/the-political-debate-in-britain-illuminated-through-quantitative-methods/content/text-analysis.md

 {{< plotly obj="ols" >}}

-Here we see a general dedcrease in *tax* and an increase in *environ(ment)*. *defenc(e)* is also on the decrease, suggesting that the climate in and around Britain has been quite peaceful for some years (pre-Russian hostility). *educ(ation)* also gets lower and lower attention in parliament.
+Here we see a general deacrease in *tax* and an increase in *environ(ment)*. *defenc(e)* is also on the decrease, suggesting that the climate in and around Britain has been quite peaceful for some years (pre-Russian hostility). *educ(ation)* also gets lower and lower attention in parliament.
 This suggests either that schools are doing well and need less care from parliament or that education as a topic to be discussed is simply beginning to decline.